 What are the side effects of oil pulling?

 Negative side effects can include dry mouth, muscle stiffness, exhaustion, loss of taste, excessive thirst, lipid pneumonia and diarrhea.
-That sounds pretty bad, but this is if you use an improper technique, or perform it too many times or for too long throughout the day.
+That sounds pretty bad, but this is if you use it improperly.
+Using the wrong technique or performing it too many times or for too long throughout the day can leda to side effects.
 Your dentist might say that the most negative side effect of all from oil pulling would be those that occur from using it to replace a proper oral hygiene routine that includes brushing and flossing twice a day.

 Is oil pulling healthy?